Cancer Diagnostic Imaging

 about the physiology (functionality) and anatomy (structure) of the organ or tissue

 is evaluated, as well as its biochemical properties.
-Thus, PET may detect biochemical
+Thus, PET may find biochemical

-changes in an organ or tissue that can identify the onset of a disease process before
+changes in an organ or tissue.
+These changes can identify the start of a disease process

 Nuclear medicine scan

 These scans take pictures after injecting into the body a substance called radionuclides